jamierjhill/Movie_recommender/README.md

 # Movie Recommendation App - README

-## Project Overview
-This project is a movie recommendation web application, developed as my second project and my first experience working with an API.
-The application uses the TMDb (The Movie Database) API to recommend movies based on user preferences, including genre, runtime, and available streaming services.
-The app is powered by Flask, hosted via an ngrok tunnel, and provides dynamic recommendations of recent and older movies tailored to user-selected criteria.
+## What’s This App?
+Welcome to my second project and my first shot at using an API!
+This app recommends movies based on your mood, time, and streaming subscriptions.
+Built with Flask and powered by the TMDb API, it’s a quick way to get movie suggestions that actually fit what you’re looking for.
+The app is now online at PythonAnywhere, so you can check it out anytime without needing to set it up locally.

-## Features
+## Key Features
-- **Genre Selection**: Users can choose a genre from a predefined list.
+- **Pick a Genre**: Choose from a range of genres to set the mood.
-- **Runtime Filter**: Recommendations are filtered based on the user’s available time.
+- **Set Time Limits**: Recommendations are filtered to fit the time you have available.
-- **Streaming Services Filter**: Only shows movies available on selected streaming platforms.
+- **Choose Streaming Services**: See only movies available on your selected streaming platforms.
-- **Recent and Older Movies**: The app recommends a recent movie (from the last 10 years) and an older movie (over 10 years old) if they match the user's criteria.
+- **Recent & Classic Movies**: Get both recent picks (within the last 10 years) and classics (over 10 years old).

-## Installation and Setup
+## Getting Started
-### Prerequisites
+### Requirements
 - Python 3.x
-- Access to Google Colab or a local environment that supports Flask and ngrok
-- Basic understanding of Python and APIs
+- Some basic knowledge of Python and APIs (not a deal-breaker, though!)

-### Installing Dependencies
+### Setting Up Locally (if you want)
-Install the required libraries:
+Install dependencies:
 ```python
 !pip install requests
 !pip install flask
 !pip install pyngrok
 ```

-### Cloning the Project
-Copy the project code and adjust the paths for templates to fit your environment.

-### Setting Up API Keys and ngrok
+Replace the API keys with your own:
-1. **TMDb API Key**: Replace the `API_KEY` variable with your own TMDb API key.
+1. **TMDb API Key**: Update the `API_KEY` variable in the code.
-2. **ngrok Auth Token**: Replace `ngrok.set_auth_token()` with your ngrok authentication token.
+2. **ngrok Auth Token**: Add your ngrok token where needed to enable public access.

-## Project Structure
+### Project Files
-- **`app.py`**: Main Flask application file.
+- **`app.py`**: The main code for running the app.
-- **`templates`**: HTML templates for user inputs (`recommend_input.html`) and recommendations (`recommendations.html`).
+- **`templates/`**: HTML templates for the input form and results display.

-## Usage
-1. **Starting the Application**: Run `app.py` in your Python environment.
-The ngrok tunnel will generate a URL, providing access to your Flask app.
-2. **Using the Web App**:
+## How to Use It
+1. Go to the app’s homepage on PythonAnywhere.
-   - On the home page, select a genre, specify your available time, and choose your streaming services.
+2. Select your genre, set the time you have for a movie, and choose your streaming platforms.
-   - Click "Recommend" to receive a list of recommended movies.

-### API Details
+3. Hit “Recommend” to get tailored movie suggestions!

+## Behind the Scenes
-- **TMDb API**: Fetches movie details, including title, release date, rating, runtime, cast, and streaming availability.
+- **TMDb API**: Pulls movie details like title, release date, rating, cast, and streaming availability.
-- **Genre Mapping**: Maps user-input genres to TMDb genre IDs for accurate recommendations.
+- **Genre Mapping**: Matches genre names to TMDb genre IDs to filter movies accurately.

-### Example Workflow
+### Example Use
-1. **User Input**:
+1. **You Enter**:
    - Genre: "Comedy"
    - Time Available: 120 minutes
-   - Streaming Services: "Netflix", "Amazon Prime"
+   - Streaming Services: "Netflix" and "Amazon Prime"
-2. **Recommendations**:
+2. **You Get**:
-   - A recent movie and an older movie are selected based on the criteria and displayed with relevant details like title, release date, rating, cast, and available streaming services.
+   - A recent and an older comedy movie (both available on your selected platforms) with details on cast, runtime, and where to watch.

-## Code Walkthrough
+## Main Code Functions
-- **`get_movie_details()`**: Fetches detailed information about a movie from TMDb, including cast, runtime, and streaming options.
+- **`get_movie_details()`**: Retrieves all the details for a specific movie, like cast, streaming options, and trailer links.
-- **`get_tmdb_movies()`**: Retrieves movies based on genre, runtime, and popularity.
-It uses additional filters for year and rating.
+- **`get_tmdb_movies()`**: Fetches movies based on your input for genre, runtime, and popularity.
-- **Home and Recommendation Routes**:
-  - **Home Route (`/`)**: Displays the user input form for selecting genre, runtime, and streaming services.
-  - **Recommendation Route (`/recommend`)**: Processes user inputs, fetches matching movies, and displays them on the recommendations page.

-## Future Improvements
+## Ideas for the Future
-- Add more filtering options, such as language.
+- Add more language options.
-- Add TV Shows
+- Add TV shows to the mix.
-- Enable user account creation to save favorite recommendations.
+- Add account creation so users can save recommendations.
-- Improve runtime accuracy by suggesting movies closer to the specified time.
+- Fine-tune movie lengths to match exact time limits.

-## Acknowledgments
+## Thanks!
-Cheers to the TMDb API for providing access to  movie data and to ngrok for allowing easy tunneling for local development.
+Shoutout to the TMDb API for the movie data and to ngrok for making remote access easy during development.
+Enjoy, and happy movie-watching!